-One way to save time throughout the week is to prepare meals in advance.
+One way to save time throughout the week is to prepare meals beforehand.
 I tend to do this on a Sunday, you might choose another day that suits you.

 Schedule in time to cook up complete meals for the fridge and freezer.
-As well as prepare salads or vegetables and seal in containers in the fridge.
+As well as preparing salads or vegetables and sealing them in containers in the fridge.

 Saving time is the main reason to have meals prepared for the week.
-Yes, I agree, some meals are quick and easy to cook on the day, yet others take time.
-Also sometimes after work when tired it is easy to give in purchase takeaway or choose an unhealthy option from the store.
+Yes, I agree; some meals are quick and easy to cook during the day, yet others take time.
+Also, sometimes after work, when tired, it is easy to give in and purchase takeaway or choose an unhealthy option from the store.

-Fresh is best as is the home cooked meals.
+Fresh is best as are the home-cooked meals.
 Cooking in bulk for the fridge and freezer saves both time and money.

 Improved productivity means less human sweat, not more – Henry Ford

 As you write up your menus for the week, check the pantry and write the shopping list.